"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 After all these years, I know intimately what we can capture of reality.
 More importantly, I know what we lose in the process.

 So when the AI industry claims they're building artificial general intelligence from text and flat images, I don't see breakthrough technology.
-I see a trillion-dollar mistake—breathtaking from a distance but built on catastrophically unstable foundations.
+Instead, I see a trillion-dollar mistake—breathtaking from a distance but constructed on catastrophically unstable foundations.

 Current AI systems remind me of orchids.
-Stunning in the right environment, but incredibly fragile and in the high-maintenance or needy category:
+Stunning in the right environment, but incredibly fragile.
+They need:

-Actual intelligence works more like a weed.
-It pushes through concrete.
-Thrives in chaos.
-Learns from pain, failure, and contradiction.
+In contrast, actual intelligence works more like a weed—pushing through concrete, thriving in chaos, learning from pain, failure, and contradiction.

 A two-year-old learns physics by dropping plates.
 Social dynamics by misreading facial expressions.
 Language by babbling until sounds become words.
 They learn from a world that's noisy, contradictory, and often harsh.